-Miramontes Interactive, Los Altos, California: Principal, November 1997 - present.
-Miramontes Computing provides consulting services for user-centered design.
+Miramontes Interactive, Sherman Oaks, California: Principal, November 1997 - present.
+Miramontes Interactive provides consulting services for user-centered design.
 I work with my clients to define user and system requirements for web sites and interactive applications, design and build effective user interfaces meeting those requirements, and iteratively test the usability of these systems.
 My clients include Microsoft, Samsung, AT&T, Cisco, SBC, Sun Microsystems, the Institute for the Future, and a variety of small companies; together, our projects have ranged from public websites to web-based collaborative systems for internal business processes.
-A portfolio of past projects and other work is at http://www.miramontes.com.
+A portfolio of past projects and other work is at https://www.miramontes.com.

 Gateway, Inc., San Jose, California: Director of User Experience, July 1999 - January 2000.
 I was responsible for user experience design and development for Gateway's Internet Appliances Division.
 I built a cross-disciplinary team of engineers, designers, and usability specialists, and led them to determine customer requirements for information appliances, develop prototype and fully-engineered appliance environments, and, throughout this process, insure the total usability of the products.
 Towards this end, we designed and implemented several prototype appliance environments on stock PC hardware and Linux.